Watch FIFA World Cup 2026™

 Other confirmed national changes

-Businesses selling seafood will have to provide clearer country-of-origin information to help consumers better understand where their food comes from.
+Businesses selling seafood now have to provide clearer country-of-origin information to help consumers better understand where their food comes from.

-At the same time, ASIC business and company registration fees will increase under updated annual pricing arrangements.
+At the same time, Australian Securities and Investments Commission business and company registration fees have increased under updated annual pricing arrangements.

-Consumers in jurisdictions covered by the National Energy Customer Framework will also receive stronger protections before electricity disconnection, with the minimum debt threshold increasing.
+Consumers in jurisdictions covered by the National Energy Customer Framework now receive stronger protections before electricity disconnection, with the minimum debt threshold increasing.

 Across the country: What else is changing?